LeScooot/audio_analyzer/README.md

-Time and frequency domain audio analyzer, built on RP2350
+Time and frequency domain audio analyzer, built for the RP2350